 Shamosh also keeps an eye toward the future of the vapor intrusion industry and sees a few areas where change may be taking place.
 He shares, “I think we’ll see more standardized regulations with VI around the country, along with more voluntary systems implemented to protect against litigation.
 In addition, we’ll likely see stronger investments towards a combination of renewable energy technologies, such as landfill gas to energy, biogas, RNG, plastics to energy, solar, hydrogen fuel cells, wind, and hydro.
 The world’s energy needs will continue to grow, however we are still in the early stages of transitioning away from fossil fuels.”
 And how would he encourage others to join his field of study?
 He concludes, “I suggest students start with a Geotech degree, it’s a great base to work up from.
 I also recommend gaining as much field experience as possible, a combination of field smarts and book smarts will take young professionals a long way.
 When searching for a position, look for small privately owned companies run by smart, business savvy people who have an unshakable moral code.
 Stick around long enough to be a part of significant growth, and if there is an opportunity, buy into the company.
 After you have gained enough experience, I recommend starting a new business.
 I’m certainly glad I did.”

-Land Science is proud to have Nathan Shamosh, President of Earth Mitigation Systems, as a valued client and partner in environmental remediation, and appreciates his deep and diversified experience and commitment in providing successful remediation and mitigation outcomes for Land Science and its clients.
+Land Science is proud to have Nathan Shamosh, President of Earth Mitigation Systems, as a valued client and partner, and appreciates his deep and diversified experience and commitment in providing successful vapor intrusion mitigation outcomes for Land Science and its clients.